+FoodWe ordered a seven Course menu set by the chef for this evening.
+I felt that the price (£75) was a full package of the experience accompanied by a good bottle of Argentinian Malbec (£35).
 I found the whole meal to be in blanched perfection.
 The flavours which were heightening all of my taste buds.
 I believe that Galvin La Chapelle pays homage to the seasonality of all the best ingredients.
 The impeccable balance between sweetness and saltiness, sourness and sweetness were what I enjoy in my whole meal.
 A tasteful menu which looked rather small, but at the 5th course I was already full.

 LasagneThe Lasagne was smooth and perked with the flavours of the beurre Nantais which was glossed with butter that has given a very fresh taste the crab Dorset.

+Ham hock and the corn-fed chickenHam hock and the corn-fed chicken was linked so beautifully in flavour that was applauding the texture of Foie gras when it is taste.
+Sweet red onion marmalade was balancing the sweetness with the sparkling touch of acidity that was complimenting the fish worked a little like Chinese ho sin sauce.
+Alsace bacon that was crispy and complimenting the moistness of the warm smoked eel with the gasping texture of parsley was a very well-constructed dish.
 The novelty of the dish was the grilled lemon that was giving it the acidity to balance the meal.
 If that wasn’t enough, the truffle sauces opened up the softness of the fish, providing just the needed saltiness that could be felt at the tip of your tongue.
 I felt that the cliché to my dish was a combination of the French and Moroccan cuisine.
 The pigeon was cooked to perfection, the moistness of meat and the spicy bitter taste of couscous.

 CheeseFor the cheese course, the Fourme d’Ambert was quite astounding, adding the chutney only was balancing the sweetness with the sparkling touch of sourness.
 Strangely, the cheese wasn’t overly as high as expected, the inclusion of nicely piled up creamy and fruity texture flattering to the pinch of sour flavour by the pear.

 Apple tarte TatinThe apple tarte Tatin with crème fraîche was nothing fancy but totally delivered in flavours, very soft with a light pastry which I enjoyed along with the silky cream.

 Food Rating:I will rate 3 out of 5 on my par.